M.A. Curriculum Requirements

 Five Elective Courses

-Students choose five elective courses over two semesters, with the advice of the Graduate Program Director.
+Students choose five elective courses over two semesters, with the advice of the Graduate Program Director and advising team.
 They may choose from courses offered by CGT Faculty as well as from hundreds of available graduate courses across the university.
 The students shape their own course of study to accommodate and develop their interests.
-Courses must be taken at 4000-level or higher, except in cases where students can demonstrate, in conjunction with the course’s professor and the Graduate Program Director, that the course is suitable for a graduate level education.

 Students may harmonize their electives with the topic of their thesis, or split their electives between their thesis concentration, global themes, methodological work, or other areas of interest that enhance their intellectual and professional prospects.